 We like to think that standardized testing ends when a child graduates school, but in many career fields this just isn’t true.

 I had to take and pass the Praxis exams before earning a teaching certificate.
 Each state sets their own Praxis requirements so I had to take different portions of the test for a Virginia teaching license and a different portion for my Louisiana teaching certificate.

-Taking standardized tests year after year gives students real test taking experience that can not be replicated.
+Homeschool testing year after year gives students real test taking experience that can not be replicated.
 Test taking is a skill that needs to be taught and practiced.

 I want my children to learn now that they do not need to fear high stakes tests.
 They are capable of doing well through preparation and careful test taking strategies.
 And if they don’t do well, it just identifies areas that need improvement.